mslinn/dl/README.md

-# `dl` - Media Downloader

-A command-line tool to download videos and audio from various websites using yt-dlp, with automatic copying to remote destinations via SCP or Samba/CIFS.
+# dl

+Download videos and mp3s from many websites.
+Uses Samba and `scp` to copy downloaded media to other computers.

 ## Features